quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part43_27.4_Comparing.md

 :p What effect does a high setup cost have on the policies?
 ??x
 High setup costs favor the ON/IDLE policy over the ON/OFF policy as the increasing delay associated with turning off and on the server outweighs the benefits of reduced power consumption during idle periods.
-This can be seen in Table 27.1 where higher values of \(E[I]\) (setup time) result in a more favorable Perf/W ratio for ON/IDLE.
+This can be seen in Table 27.1 where higher values of $E[I]$(setup time) result in a more favorable Perf/W ratio for ON/IDLE.

 x??